Philip Pullman: The Book of Dust

 The Book of Dust includes characters and events from His Dark Materials.
 Pullman has said that the new series is neither sequel, nor prequel, but an "equel".

 La Belle Sauvage, the first volume of The Book of Dust, was published by Penguin Random House Children's and David Fickling in the UK and by Random House Children's in the US in 2017.
 A sequel, The Secret Commonwealth, was published in October 2019.
 It includes a character named after Nur Huda el-Wahabi, a 16-year-old victim of London's Grenfell Tower fire.
 As part of the charity auction Authors for Grenfell Tower, Pullman offered the highest bidder a chance to name a character in the upcoming trilogy.
 Ultimately, he raised £32,400.
-The third and final book in the trilogy, The Rose Field, was released on 23 October 2025.
+The third and final book in the trilogy, The Rose Field, was published on 23 October 2025.